aston89/KEYBOARD-GHOSTING-FIX-es-/README.md

     Secure boot configurations
     Windows Defender Application Control (WDAC) lockdown profiles

-This driver allows administrators to block or remap specific keys at a very low level — even before the standard kbdclass.sys processes the input.
+This driver allows administrators to block or remap specific keys at a very low level, even before the standard kbdclass.sys processes the input.

 Why It’s Useless (or Harmful) for Gamers and Developers:
 For everyday users, especially gamers, developers, or fast typists, keyboardfilter does nothing beneficial and can introduce: